For International Participants

 Still have more questions about the Visa Application DS-160?
 Check out these Frequently Asked Questions.

-Step 2 – Find the embassy nearest to you!
+Step 2: Find the U.S. Embassy or Consulate nearest to you!

 Visit the U.S. Embassy’s website and select the country and the embassy nearest to you!

-Most visa applicants will need to schedule a visa interview, though some applicants may qualify for visa renewal.
+Most visa applicants will need to schedule a visa interview, though some repeat applicants may qualify for interview waiver.
 The embassy or consulate information may include specific local instructions about scheduling interviews, submitting your visa application, and other frequently asked questions.

-Once you locate the Embassy or Consulate near you, it’s important to thoroughly review all information on the specific Embassy or Consulate Visa Section website for local procedures and instructions, such as how to make an interview appointment.
+Once you locate the U.S. Embassy or Consulate near you, it’s important to thoroughly review all information on the specific embassy or consulate website’s “Visa” section for local procedures and instructions, such as how to make an interview appointment.
+Be sure to look up information for nonimmigrant exchange visitor visas.
 Embassy and Consulate websites will also explain any additional procedures for exchange visitors who need an earlier visa interview appointment.
 The procedure varies from country to country!

 Be sure to check for visa appointment and processing wait times.
 You are applying for the “Exchange Visitor Visa” category.

-Finish that process to pay for your visa appointment.
-You can save and come back if you can’t complete it all at once!
-The cost of the visa appointment is $160 USD.
+You’ll need to complete the process to pay for your visa appointment.
+Don’t worry—you can save and come back if you can’t complete it all at once!
+The cost of the visa appointment is $185 USD.
 This fee is separate from the sponsorship fees you paid InterExchange.

 Finally, interview day has come!